shiftwinting/nvim-19/README.md

 ### Integration with ANKI

-The flashcards should be editable with neovim
+The anki flashcards should be editable with neovim,

 ## Todo

-[] Install and integrate pandoc plugin
+- [ ] Install and integrate pandoc plugin
-[] Make configs "smart" such that relevant settings are enabled only when needed [] Read documentation on the which-key plugin and create mappings for my latex vision
+- [ ] Make configs "smart" such that relevant settings are enabled only when needed
+- [ ] Read documentation on the which-key plugin and create mappings for my latex vision
+  - [ ] quality of life
+- [ ]